Privacy Policy

 Pittsburgh, PA 15213

-If you are not satisfied with our answer or how CMU manages your personal data, you may also have the right to make a complaint to a data protection regulator.
+If you are not satisfied with our answer or how CMU manages personal data about you, you may also have the right to make a complaint to a data protection regulator.
 If you are a resident of the European Union, a list of National Data Protection Authorities can be found here: http://ec.europa.eu/justice/data-protection/bodies/authorities/index_en.htm.